agitation/setting-bundle/README.md

 ## Setting Plugins

 Other bundles can plug their own settings in.
-This is done through the pluggability features of the [https://www.github.com/agitation/AgitBaseBundle](AgitBaseBundle).

-A plugin setting simply needs to extend the `AbstractSetting` class and listen for the `agit.setting.register` event.
+This is done through adding the and registering the setting during a compiler pass.
+A plugin setting simply needs to implement the `SettingInterface` class and be registered with the `agit.setting` tag.